-On 18 March 2022, SPERL announced that it would be exiting the I&C energy supply market.
-It is expected that SPERL will have fully exited the market by 2025.
+ScottishPower Energy Retail Limited ("SPERL") which forms part of the Customer business, continues to work towards fully exiting the I&C energy supply market by 2025.
 Whilst the supply of electricity to these I&C customers is not contractually linked to the Company's business activities, some of the revenue streams are inherently linked.
 For example, some metering and data collection income is recovered from customers through the supplier and consequently, some of this revenue may be at risk.
 This exposure is expected to be relatively low.
 There is also a reasonable likelihood that the Company's services will be retained by the new supplier given some of the metering equipment on-site belongs to the Company.
-In the event of de-appointment by the supplier, income will still be received for the use of metering assets until such times as the new meter operator fits their own equipment.
+In the event of de-appointment by the supplier, income will still be received for the use of metering assets until such times as the new Meter Operator fits their own equipment.